 Step 3: Employees will be called in for a formal disciplinary meeting with the Department Director, their Department Head and/or their supervisor.
-The supervisor will issue a performance improvement plan and clarify that this is the final step before an employee is penalized.
+The supervisor may issue a performance improvement plan and clarify that this is the final step before an employee is penalized further.
 Failure to comply with the terms of the issued performance improvement plan will result in immediate termination and no appeal will be granted.
+Please note: An employee who has a pattern of misconduct may be denied a compensation increase.

 Step 4: This step encompasses any penalties that employees will receive.
-This usually includes detraction of certain perks and benefits (as long as they are not mandatory by law.)
+This usually includes the detraction of certain perks and benefits (as long as they are not mandatory by law.)
 It may also include probation, suspension without pay, or demotion for serious offenses.
 We will still provide counseling in this stage if appropriate.
 Some employees may receive a "Last Chance Agreement" at this step.
 Failure to comply with the terms of the said agreement will result in immediate termination and no appeal will be granted.
 We will apply this step uniformly and fairly.
 It will not result in adverse impact for protected groups.
 Depending on the nature or repetition of the offense, one or more of the following actions may be appropriate.
+Please note: An employee who has a pattern of misconduct may be denied a compensation increase.

-• Transfer.
-Employers may consider a transfer in lieu of termination or other severe discipline.
+- Transfer.
+Employers may consider a transfer in lieu of termination or other severe discipline. - Demotion.
+It may be appropriate to demote an employee, perhaps to a level where the employee may better perform.

-- Demotion.
-It may be appropriate to demote an employee, perhaps to a level where the employee may better perform. - Suspension.
+Suspension.
 Another possible course of action would be a suspension without pay.
 The length of the suspension may vary from a day or two to a week or more, depending on the seriousness of the infraction.